SUBSCRIBE TO OUR FREE NEWSLETTER

 Just days after workers with the Environmental Protection Agency (EPA) accidentally spilled a million gallons of toxic mine waste into a Colorado waterway, the free-flowing sludge that turned portions of the state's Animas River orange reached New Mexico, where health and wildlife officials say they were not alerted to any impending contamination.

-As the cities of Aztec and Bloomfield scrambled to cut off the river's access to water treatment plants, they criticized the EPA for what they said was a lackluster effort in providing warnings or answers about the spill.
+As the cities of Aztec and Bloomfield scrambled to cut off the river's access to water treatment plants, they criticized the EPA for their lackluster effort in providing warnings or answers about the spill.
 The contaminants seeping into the river--at a rate of 548 gallons per minute--include arsenic, copper, zinc, lead, aluminum, and cadmium.

-The Animas flows into the San Juan River in New Mexico, which in turn joins the Colorado River in Utah's Lake Powell.
+The Animas flows into the San Juan River in New Mexico, which joins the Colorado River in Utah's Lake Powell.

 Workers unleashed the waste while using heavy machinery to investigate toxic materials at Colorado's non-functioning Gold King Mine.
-But the accident, while "unexpected" by EPA's admission, is a reminder that defunct mines still heavy with contaminates exist throughout the West.
+The EPA admitted that the accident was "unexpected," but it reminds us that defunct mines are still heavily contaminated throughout the West.

 The Associated Presswrites: